 - 1. Standard chords.
 A set of 21 common chord diagrams for the guitar are found in the Fretboard Diagramspalette in the Advanced Workspace.
 These consist of a single example of a major, minor, and seventh chord for each diatonic scale tone (CDEFGAB).
 These 21 chords are adequate for many simple pop or folk music scores.
-See the overview of this palette below. - 3.
+See the overview of this palette below. - 2.
+Modified chords.
+In many cases, the standard chords from the Fretboard Diagrams palette are used as a starting point for creating modified chord diagrams, via the Inspector.
+This technique enables chord extensions, alterations, different voicings, different positions, etc. to be applied to the 21 standard diagrams.
+There are literally thousands of guitar chords in general use, making a comprehensive palette or dictionary impractical.
+See How to use Fretboard Diagrams for custom/complex chords of for examples. - 3.
 "Freehand" chords.
 More advanced guitarists often prefer to start from a blank chord grid, and then draw the specific chord tones desired.
-See How to use Fretboard Diagrams for custom/complex chords of for examples.
+See How to use Fretboard Diagrams for custom/complex chords for examples.